benjamincharity/benjamincharity.com/articles/log-in-vs-login-vs-sign-in.md

 ## Login vs Log In

 - _Login_ is the noun/adjective form referring to the form, page or actual credentials.
-- _Log In_ is the verb form referring to the action. i.e. _"Use your login credentials to log in via the login page."_
+- _Log In_ is the verb form referring to the action. i.e., _"Use your login credentials to log in via the login page."_

 - - -